sodacan-net/sodacan-core/documentation/architecture.md

 		SUBSCRIBE mode	{off, auto, on}
 		PUBLISH state {on,off}
 		AT midnight       // Turn off this light
-		  WHEN mode.auto  // at midnight
+		  AND mode.auto  // at midnight
 		  THEN state=off  // if mode is auto

 ```
 Persistence is handled automatically by the infrastructure.
 Underneath is a directory structure with a text file that is used to save and restore module state for each module and instance.
+Call a module snapshot.

 ```
 	<agent working directory>